 Your dog may be ready for all Puppo, all the time, but their digestive system needs to adjust to any new food.
-By transitioning slowly, you can help them avoid uncomfortable gas, bloating, and loose stool (a. k. a. tummy troubles).
+By transitioning slowly, you can help them avoid uncomfortable tummy troubles.

 The rough rule is to increase the amount of new food by 20% every day while decreasing your old food.
 The schedule would look like this:

 Day 1: 20% PUPPO, 80% old brand